Learning about Role-Based Access Control (RBAC)

 Why implement RBAC?

-RBAC is important because it provides customers a greater degree of control over cloud resource utilization with the added layer of system security.
+RBAC provides customers a greater degree of control over cloud resource use with the added layer of system security.

 What are roles?